Businesses and Professions

 (6) The licensee complained against and the department shall have the right to take depositions in advance of the hearing and after service of the complaint, and either may compel the attendance of witnesses by subpoenas issued by the department under its seal.

 (7) Either party taking depositions shall give at least five (5) days' written notice to the other party of the time and place of those depositions, and the other party has the right to attend (with counsel if desired) and cross-examine.

 (8) Appeals from suspension or revocation may be made through the appropriate administrative procedures act.

 (b) Any person registered under this chapter may have his or her license revoked or suspended for a fixed period by the department for any of the following causes:

-(1) The conviction of a felony, or a misdemeanor involving moral turpitude.
-The record of conviction, or a certified copy, certified by the clerk of the court or by the judge in whose court the conviction was had, shall be conclusive evidence of this conviction.
+(1) The conviction of a felony.
+The record of conviction, or a certified copy, certified by the clerk of the court or by the judge in whose court the conviction was had, shall be conclusive evidence of this conviction;

 (3) Unethical conduct, including:

-(iii) Using, or causing, or promoting the use of, any advertising matter, promotional literature, testimonial, guarantee, warranty, label, brand, insignia or any other representation, however disseminated or published, which is misleading, deceptive, or untruthful.
+(iii) Using, or causing, or promoting the use of, any advertising matter, promotional literature, testimonial, guarantee, warranty, label, brand, insignia, or any other representation, however disseminated or published, that is misleading, deceptive, or untruthful;

-(ix) Advertising a manufacturer's product or using a manufacturer's name or trademark which implies a relationship with the manufacturer that does not exist.
+(ix) Advertising a manufacturer's product or using a manufacturer's name or trademark that implies a relationship with the manufacturer that does not exist;

 (4) Knowingly placing the health of a client at serious risk without maintaining proper precautions;